napframework/nap-portal/README.md

 NAP Portal allows you to create a web-interface to control your NAP application.
 It connects to the WebSocket server hosted by the application and generates a user interface in the browser.

-Please refer to the [NAP Framework documentation](https://www.napframework.com/doxygen/) for a complete guide on how to set this up on the application side.
+Please refer to the [NAP Framework documentation](https://docs.nap.tech) for a complete guide on how to set this up on the application side.

-For more information about usage of this library, have a look at the [API documentation](https://napframework.github.io/nap-portal/).

 Note that usage of this package still requires you to setup your own front-end architecture.
 For a more complete implementation, have a look at [NAP Dashboard](https://github.com/napframework/nap-dashboard).